kgurchiek/wc2/README.md

 whether UTF-8 is being handled.
 The first test file is downloaded from the Internet as "real-world data", while the others are generated using a program built with this project (`wctool`).
-* `pocorgtfo18.pdf` a large 92-million byte PDF file that contains binary/illegal characters
+* `pocorgtfo18.pdf` a large 92-million-byte PDF file that contains binary/illegal characters
 * `ascii.txt` a file the same size containing random words, ASCII-only
 * `utf8.txt` a file containing random UTF-8 sequences of 1, 2, 3, and 4 bytes
-* `word.txt` a file containing 92-million 'x' characters
+* `word.txt` a file containing 92 million 'x' characters
-* `space.txt` a file containing 92-million ' ' (space) characters
+* `space.txt` a file containing 92 million ' ' (space) characters

 Before benchmarking the old `wc`, set the character-set to UTF-8.
 It's probably already set to this on new systems, but do this to make sure: